Markus Stockhausen

-Markus Stockhausen (born May 2, 1957) is a German trumpeter and composer.
+Markus Stockhausen (born 2 May 1957) is a German trumpeter and composer.
 His recordings and performances have typically alternated between jazz and chamber or opera music, the latter often in collaboration with his father, composer Karlheinz Stockhausen.

 Biography

-Born in Cologne, West Germany, he is the son of composer Karlheinz Stockhausen.
+Born in Cologne, West Germany, he is the son of composer Karlheinz Stockhausen and the pianist and pedagogue Doris Stockhausen.
 At age four he appeared as "child at play" in his father's theatre piece Originale.
 He received his first piano lessons at age six, and at age twelve he began to play the trumpet.
 He attended the music secondary school in Cologne.

 Concerts and festival appearances, also for the Goethe Institute, have taken him around the world.
 In November 2008 he gave the first performance of Freedom Variations, a composition for trumpet and chamber ensemble written by Italian composer Lorenzo Ferrero.

 The Markus Stockhausen Group (with Jeroen van Vliet p, Christian Thomé dr, Jörg Brinkmann cello) released on 27 August 2021 the album Tales.